jgonzalez-89/jgonzalez-89/README.md

 <h2> 👨🏻‍💻 &nbsp;A Little Bit About Me and My Interests</h2>

-👋 Hi, I'm Jose L., a Full Stack Engineer enthusiastic and committed to building scalable and high performance web applications.
+👋 Hi, I'm Jose L., a Backend developer enthusiastic and committed to building scalable and high performance web applications.
 With solid skills in JavaScript, Python, and a wide experience in frameworks like React, Angular, Vue, Node.js, Django and Flask.

 🔧 Technical Skills: